We love our dachshunds and want to make them happy and many of our readers ask the question can my dog eat tuna? The short answer is yes.

 It doesn’t bother some dogs and as an occasional treat, it can be a great supplement.

 How Much Tuna Is Too Much For Dogs?

 If your dachshund doesn’t normally eat tuna and does steal a bit off your plate while you are not looking, it won’t hurt them.

 But, if you decide to feed your dog tuna, keep the amounts to a minimum like one or two bite sizes once or twice a week.

 With dachshunds weighing 20 pounds or less you might want to give them less than a can of tuna about once every three weeks.

 Can Puppies And Seniors Dogs Eat Tuna?

 It is not a good idea to give puppies any tuna as part of their diet, as their digestive systems are developing for about the first year of their lives.

 But don’t panic if your smart dachshund puppy manages to get a hold of a tiny bit of tuna.

-And with senior dog’s, they generally don’t have any issues with tuna.
-However, some senior dogs might have a sensitive stomach as when they get older they sometime develop digestive issues.
+And senior dogs generally don’t have any issues with tuna.
+However, some senior dogs might have a sensitive stomach as when they get older they sometimes develop digestive issues.